Corey Costanzo and Robin Fann-Costanzo of Still Point Wellness (July 2017)

 The spa’s salt water floatation tank is a 6’ x 8’ chamber filled with 12 inches of water that has had 1,000 pounds of Epsom salts mixed in, thereby facilitating an individual gently floating on the water in total darkness.
 The combined weightlessness and sensory isolation results in pure, undisturbed tranquility for the duration of the 90-minute session, and reports of experiences range from profound endorphin highs and colorful mental visuals, to ultra-relaxed dreamlike states and deeply spiritual feelings of self-awareness.

-The full article continues below.
+The original article below.
 Click to open in fullscreen…